 Since 1978, lead paint has been banned in homes.
 However, there are still plenty of pre-1978 houses that contain high enough amounts of lead that can harm both the children and adults living there.
 As the paint chips away and falls to the floor, young children can pick up those pieces and put them in their mouths, transferring the lead paint to their bodies.

 Property owners are required under California law to inspect for lead paint and warn tenants of the existence of lead paint in the building.
 If a property owner decides to strip an old building of lead paint, he or she is required to hire a company that has special expertise in working with lead paint.
-If you believe there is lead paint in your building and were not given notice of that before moving in, contact the lawyers at Willoughby Brod so we can help you determine your options for moving forward.
+If you believe there is lead paint in your building and were not given notice of that before moving in, contact the lawyers at Brod Law Firm so we can help you determine your options for moving forward.

 On average, roughly 20% of our lead intake across the country comes from drinking water.
 While drinking water from reservoirs typically does not contain lead, lead may enter the water through service lines, brass faucet fixtures, and soldering in copper pipes.
 Since 1988, lead-based solder in copper pipes has been banned, but plenty of pipes from pre-1988 can still contain lead soldering that may get into the water you drink at home.
 Make sure to ask your landlord for inspection documentation so you know whether the water in your home is safe to drink.